randym/axlsx/README.md

 [ffmike](https://github.com/ffmike) - for knocking down an over restrictive i18n dependency, massive patience and great communication skills.

 [JonathanTron](https://github.com/JonathanTron) - for giving the gem some style, and making sure it applies.

+[JosephHalter](https://github.com/JosephHalter) - for making sure we arrive at the right time on the right date.

+[noniq](https://github.com/noniq) - for keeping true to the gem's style, and making sure what we put on paper does not get marginalized.

 #Copyright and License
 ----------